ansys/scade-wux/doc/source/index.rst

 Ansys SCADE Wrapper Tools
 =========================

-Refer to the Section *Generating Integration Code from SCADE Suite*, in the document *SCADE Products API Resources* of the SCADE Suite documentation, for a complete reference of SCADE Code Generator extensions, A.K.A wrappers.
+Refer to *Generating Integration Code* in section 3 of the *SCADE Python API Guide* in the SCADE Suite documentation for a complete reference on SCADE Code Generator extensions, also known as wrappers.

 This package contains: